odoo/documentation/odoo_sh/getting_started/branches.rst

 Merging your branches
 ---------------------
-You can merge your branches easily by drag and dropping them on each other.
+You can merge your branches easily by drag and dropping them into each other.

 .. image:: ./media/interface-branches-merge.png
    :align: center